kcalvelli/nixos_config/README.md

 - **Secure boot** implementation via Lanzaboote
 - **Containerization** support with Podman
 - **Virtualization** with quickemu/quickgui
-- **Hardware-specific optimizations** for System76 and MSI hardware
+- **Hardware-specific optimizations** for desktops and laptops with automatic configuration

 ## Quick Installation